If only they knew: watch the surprisingly nervous band who would become Pearl Jam play Black and Even Flow at their first-ever show in Seattle.

 They played their first gig at Seattle’s Off Ramp Cafe on October 22nd, 1990, and luckily enough somebody had the sense to point a video camera in their direction.

-What I love about this is that, after only playing together for a few days, the band already had a righteous setlist.
+What I love about this is that, after only playing together for a few days, Pearl Jam already had a righteous setlist.
 Black and Even Flow were both later represented in their first LP Ten – clearly these fellas were onto something amazing right from the get go.

 Check out the footage below.

-Obviously take Youtube comments with a gigantic pinch of salt, but user mmriley had the following to say:
+Obviously take Youtube comments with a gigantic pinch of salt, but user mmriley had the following to say about the Pearl Jam show:

 “I actually talked to Eddie after the soundcheck and I asked him how long they’d been together.
 His response: “six days, this being the sixth…””